coderaiser/putout/packages/putout/README.md

 ## Codemods

 `putout` supports `codemodes` in the similar to plugins way, just create a directory `~/.putout` and put your plugins there.
-Here is example: [convert-tape-to-supertape](https://github.com/coderaiser/putout/tree/master/codemods/plugin-convert-tape-to-supertape).
+Here is example: [convert-tape-to-supertape](https://github.com/coderaiser/putout/tree/master/codemods/plugin-convert-tape-to-supertape) and this is example of work https://github.com/coderaiser/putout/commit/ad02cebc344ce73cdee668cffc5078bf08830d52.

 ## Why?